 specifies the user ID that is issuing the command.
 This keyword is not required when the NEEDPASS_RESPECT configuration option is set to NO (the default) and the user ID issuing the command is a shared virtual machine that has been logged onto by one of the sharing users using their personal password.
 When the NEEDPASS_REPSECT configuration option is set to YES this keyword is required when the user ID issuing the command is a shared virtual machine that has been logged onto by one of the sharing users using their personal password, and that user does not know the current logon password for the shared virtual machine.
 Unless the AS keyword is specified, the command is executed with the privileges of the command issuer.
-The BYUSER keyword is unnecessary if the user issuing the command has set NEEDPASS NO, or if the user issuing the command knows the logon password of the user ID where the command is issued.
 Use of the BY parameter causes a password to be required for authentication, even if you have NEEDPASS NO and even if the BYuser user ID has specified NEEDPASS NO on the target system.